 Please note that not all registrars currently offer this service.

-The Registry Lock Service provides added protection to those .eu or .ею domain names that benefit from this status.
-This service can be used to provide a greater level of safety for domain names.
-It is intended to mitigate against the potential for unintended changes, deletions or transfers.
+The Registry Lock Service can be used to provide a greater level of safety for domain names.
+It is intended to mitigate potential unintended changes, deletions or transfers.
 With the Registry Lock Service, you can take advantage of the greatest level of security for your most valuable and highly visible domain names.

-To take advantage of Registry Lock, please contact your registrar, who will be able to confirm whether they offer this type of service.
+To learn more and to take advantage of our Lock Services, please contact your registrar, who will be able to confirm whether they offer these type of services.
 You can search the list of accredited registrars by language, country, or service.